-- Ask for volunteers to state why strategic planning is important.
-Once a few " responses have been given, remind participants that strategic planning can help inspectorates determine how to utilize scarce resources most effectively to accomplish specific goals.
-Strategic plans can be made for a specific: - Goal like "raising awareness about child labor" - - Sector such as "reducing child labor in sugarcane farms" - - Region such as "reducing child labor in Stann Creek District"
+- " Ask for volunteers to state why strategic planning is important.
+Once a few responses have been given, remind participants that strategic planning can help inspectorates determine how to utilize scarce resources most effectively to accomplish specific goals.
+Strategic plans can be made for a specific: - Goal like "raising awareness about child labor" - Sector such as "reducing child labor in rubber plantations" - Region such as "reducing child labor in Monrovia"